-4.1 In 2013, the Local Government Association (LGA) published guidance titled "Pay Policy in Practice in Local Authorities - A Guide for Councillors".
+- 4.1 In 2013, the Local Government Association (LGA) published guidance titled "Pay Policy in Practice in Local Authorities - A Guide for Councillors".
 However, unlike other guidance published by [the then] DCLG, it does not constitute statutory guidance and is perhaps best viewed as "best practice".
 In November 2013, the LGA specifically issued the guidance to all fire and rescue authorities in England and Wales.
-Within the covering letter the LGA highlighted that the practice of reemployment of individuals who have been made redundant or have retired and are in receipt of a pension should be used only in exceptional and justifiable circumstances (such as business continuity).
-Within the guide is an LGA model Pay Policy Statement which suggests the following paragraph:
+Within the covering letter the LGA highlighted that the practice of reemployment of individuals who have been made redundant or have retired and are in receipt of a pension should be used only in exceptional and justifiable circumstances (such as business continuity). - 4.2 The LGA guidance contains a model Pay Policy Statement which suggests the following paragraph: